West Texans, Mennonites at center of measles outbreak choose medical freedom over vaccine mandates

 “As far as RFK being an anti-vaxxer, this is the most important thing: People have to make a decision for themselves and be as informed as they possibly can,” Horton said.

-Mutikani, the Hobbs pediatrician, said she’s seen vaccine hesitancy increase in recent years as parents come to her with worries that line up with what’s trending on social media.
-“Virulent” misinformation is especially worrisome in rural areas with few news sources or where many people who don’t regularly see doctors live, she said.
+Mutikani said she’s seen vaccine hesitancy increase as parents come with worries that reflect what’s trending on social media.

-Most Texans are still vaccinating their kids, including Jennifer Sanchez, a 26-year-old Odessa resident.
-She took her 6-year-old and 1-year-old to the local public health department last week to get the measles vaccine.
+Most Texans are still vaccinating their kids, including Jennifer Sanchez.
+The 26-year-old Odessa resident took her 6-year-old and 1-year-old last week to get the measles vaccine.

-She is disinfecting her house out of an abundance of caution, wishing she had more information on how to stop the spread.

 “The government needs to give us more tools so we can protect ourselves,” she said.